zzalscv2/FFEA/doc/2-UserManual/7-FFEAFiles.md

 ------------------------

 Contains a list of the relevant system properties of each outputted timestep.
-Two seperate types of file for internal and external measurements.
+Two separate types of file for internal and external measurements.

 ### Global measurements: .fm ###